aman-abhishek/aman-abhishek.github.io/research.md

 ### Conference Papers

+**Abhishek, A.** & Graves, L. (2023); "_Analyzing Code: The Editorial Role Of Computational Analysis In Data Journalism Stories_".
+Presented at the 2023 Annual International Communication Association (ICA) Conference, Toronto, Canada.

 **Abhishek, A.** (2022); "_A Natural Experiment to Discern the Effect of Advertising on News Coverage_".
-Paper accepted for the 2022 Annual International Communication Association Conference, Paris, France.
+Presented at the 2022 Annual International Communication Association Conference, Paris, France.

 **Abhishek, A.** & Shah, D. (2020); "_Punching Above Their Weight: Broadcast Versus Viral Diffusion of Presidential Debate Posts on Twitter_".
-Presented at the 2020 Annual International Communication Association Virtual Conference.
+Presented at the 2020 Annual International Communication Association (ICA) Virtual Conference.

 Foley, J. M., Borah, P., Bucy, E., Doroshenko, L., **Abhishek, A.**, Sun, Z., Shah, D. & Pevehouse, J. (2020); “_Dual-Screening Campaign Debates: Candidate Cues and the Dynamics of Twitter Response During the 2016 Presidential Debates_”.
-Presented at the 2020 Annual International Communication Association Virtual Conference.
+Presented at the 2020 Annual International Communication Association (ICA) Virtual Conference.

 Lukito, J., Sarma, P., Foley, J., Pevehouse, J., **Abhishek, A.**, Shah, D., Bucy, E., Wells, C. & Pelled, A. (2019); "_Highlights of Two U.S. Presidential Debates: Identifying Candidate Insults that Go Viral_".
 Presented at the Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC), Toronto, Canada.